Bond Criteria, Eligibility & FAQs

 Tax-exempt bond financing for government entities are for projects that enhance infrastructure, or the economic, social or cultural quality of life for residents in the community or State.

 - Examples of PARBs: These include state entities or programs, such as the Clean Water State Revolving Fund or toll bridges.
 Certain schools can also qualify for a variety of improvements or construction.

-- Qualified PARB Purposes: Expand unique programs of specific state and local government agencies used for the furtherance of governmental and qualified purposes including the construction of transportation/transit (airports, ports), water/waste water system, power generation/transmission system, sewer system, schools, as well as facilities and equipment used in providing related qualified services to such entities.
+- Qualified PARB Purposes: Expand unique programs of specific state and local government agencies used for the furtherance of governmental and qualified purposes including the construction of transportation/transit (airports, ports), water/waste water systems, power generation/transmission systems, sewer systems, schools, as well as facilities and equipment used in providing related qualified services to such entities.

 Exempt Facility Bonds